CruftCommander/Sort-By-Schlong/docs/SHELL_INTEGRATION.md

 ## Overview

-This document describes the C++ COM Shell extension implementation that adds a "Sort by → Penis" context menu item to the Windows desktop.
+This document describes the C++ COM Shell extension implementation that adds a "SortBySchlong" submenu to the Windows desktop context menu.
 The extension launches the ConsoleHarness.exe to arrange desktop icons.

 ## Architecture